If you’re taking doxycycline for a bacterial infection, you may be wondering how alcohol could impact your treatment.

 Central Nervous System Damage

-A mix of doxycycline and alcohol can depress the central nervous system.
+Doxycycline and alcohol interaction can depress the central nervous system.
 Such depressive effects manifest in dizziness, drowsiness, and difficulty concentrating.

 Over time, this combination can lead to more severe neurological problems, including neuropathy and impaired memory.